 You’ve got several square feet of real estate underneath your bed—why waste it?
 That space is a prime storage area for shoes, seasonal clothing and sporting equipment, extra linens, and other bulky items.
 Make it easy with under-bed storage boxes, preferably clear so you can see what’s inside without having to open the box, and with handles for easy access.
 If necessary, elevate your bed a few inches with bed risers.
 Now you have more clearance for storage.

 Make your mornings easier by sorting out your closet.
 First, get rid of anything that doesn’t belong in the bedroom, along with clothes and shoes you no longer wear.
 Then invest in a few closet organizers—a shoe rack is a must.
 Hanging organizers and shelf racks are also useful for sorting accessories, sweaters, and purses.
 Arrange your clothing by type or season—whichever best suits your needs.

-While a nightstand that is basically a small table can certainly add a touch of beauty to a bedroom, it’s a waste as far as organization and storage go.
-Save the table-style nightstands for the guest room, and choose a model with drawers for your own bedroom.
+While a nightstand that is a small table can certainly add a touch of beauty to a bedroom, it’s a waste as far as organization and storage go.
+Save the table-style nightstands for the guest room, and choose a model with drawers for your bedroom.
 Now you have a spot to stash all the sundries that tend to clutter up the bedside area: Kleenex, lip balms, books, pen and paper, hand cream and the like.

 Give Jewelry a Home

 A traditional jewelry box makes it easy to sort and store your bling, but it’s not the only option.
 If you have a large collection of jewelry, show it off on a small, framed piece of pegboard hung on the wall.
 Store rings and earrings in mismatched china cups, or on a pretty tray atop the dresser.